 All dogs, like all people, will drool occasionally.
 Drooling is more common at mealtimes while having dental work done and during sleep.

-Rottweilers, because of their appearance, may drool more than many other dog breeds at these times and at other times.
+Because of their appearance, Rottweilers may drool more than many other dog breeds at these times and at different times.

-Rottweiler drooling can be considered common and normal when it happens for these reasons (although if you have any concerns, always talk with your canine veterinarian about them).
+Rottweiler drooling can be considered typical for these reasons (although if you have any concerns, always talk with your canine veterinarian about them).

 - When your dog is outside on a hot day and starts panting and drooling to cool off.

-- When your dog is eating something tasty (or anticipating a tasty treat or meal).
+- When your dog eats something tasty (or anticipating a tasty treat or meal).

 - When your dog is excited about something or feels fearful or anxious about something.

 - When your dog takes certain medications that may cause drool as a side effect.

 - When your dog has mouthed or ingested something caustic or toxic.

 - When your dog is nauseated (car sickness is a good example here).